gsilva00/FSI-Project/CTF12.md

   return candidate
 ```

 - `extendedEuclidean()` - to find the modular inverse of `e` and `phi`.
-Given that the Extended Euclidean Algorithm is used to find the greatest common divisor of two numbers, as well as the coefficients of Bézout's identity, and we think that is separate from the modular inverse calculation, we will implement a separate function for the modular inverse `modInv()`, which calls the `extendedEuclidean()` function:
+Given that the Extended Euclidean Algorithm is used to find the greatest common divisor of two numbers, as well as the coefficients of Bézout's identity, and in our opinion that responsibility is separate from the modular inverse calculation, we will implement a separate function for the modular inverse `modInv()`, which calls the `extendedEuclidean()` function:

 ```python
 def modInv(a, b):